Imalent MS18 review (100,000 lumens flashlight) world’s brightest

 - The Low Battery warning is also a little lame since you have to watch the OLED display to see if the battery is running low.
 It will show a battery icon blinking every few seconds.
 I would have preferred the light to blink, or a clear red indicator light on the side.

-- You can enter Strobe mode by a double-click from Turbo!
+- You can enter Strobe mode by double-clicking from Turbo!
 There are no other blinky modes like beacon or SOS.

 - I couldn’t detect any by eye.